-You need an easy and repeatable way to make sure all of your drivers have a proper, up-to-date CDL for the type of vehicle they’re driving.
-The easiest way to tackle this is with a compliance tracking system.
+You need an easy and repeatable way to make sure all of your drivers have a proper, up-to-date CDL for the type of vehicle they're driving.
+The easiest way to tackle this is with a Compliance Tracking System that calls out what's required for each job.
 However, it also helps to have someone in charge of compliance.

 You need to:

 There are many qualifications a driver must meet before they can obtain a CDL and drive a CMV.
-These qualifications involve things like age, medical history, language abilities, and more.
+These qualifications include being 21 years old (to drive interstate), physically qualified, the ability to speak and read English sufficiently to converse with the general public and read highway signs, and more.
 You can find these in more detail here.

-First and foremost, you need a driver-centric Applicant Tracking System.
-Beyond ensuring your onboarding process is 100% compliant, it’ll help you auto-filter poor-fit or unqualified candidates.
+First and foremost, you need a driver-centric Applicant Tracking System to ensure no driver is dispatched until every record has been captured for their job.
+Beyond ensuring your onboarding process is 100% compliant, it'll help you auto-filter poor-fit or unqualified candidates.